Burger King’s Google-triggering ad invites scrutiny, complaints

 In Europe, Google Home could face increased scrutiny.
 European regulators have introduced new privacy rules meant to curb Google and its U.S. tech peers over their collection of data on computers and mobile phones.
 Voice-activated devices, like the speakers Google and Amazon sell, are likely to face additional obstacles there.

-Google Home is not available in Germany yet, and one of Germany’s most outspoken data protection commissioners said the regulator would “look very closely into Google Home when it comes to the German market,” following the ad controversy.
+Google Home is not available in Germany yet, and one of Germany’s most outspoken data-protection commissioners said the regulator would “look very closely into Google Home when it comes to the German market” after the ad controversy.
 “If an ‘OK Google’ is enough to send the privately spoken word across the internet to global data centers, abuses and surprises are difficult to avoid,” Johannes Caspar said in an email.

 The Information Commissioner’s office, a U.K. agency that oversees consumer privacy, declined to comment on Google Home.
-“Any organization processing personal information must comply with data protection law,” an ICO spokeswoman said in a statement.
+“Any organization processing personal information must comply with data-protection law,” an office spokeswoman said in a statement.

-Christopher Coughlan, a lawyer specializing in data protection issues at Ashfords, said U.K. regulators would “have a dim view of it.”
+Christopher Coughlan, a lawyer specializing in data-protection issues at Ashfords, said U.K. regulators would “have a dim view of it.”
 Since the ICO named Elizabeth Denham as commissioner in July, it has issued the biggest fines in its history.
 Artificial intelligence and profiling in advertising is “something they are going to focus on over the next few years,” Coughlan said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.